ultron682/ultron682/README.md

 ---

 <h4 align="left">About Me</h4>
-<p>- 🧰 I'm currently expanding my knowledge of ASP.NET and Angular to reach the mid developer level.</p>
+<p>- 🧰 I am currently working as a freelancer and expanding my knowledge of ASP.NET and Angular to reach the mid developer level.</p>
 <p>- 📈 I'm finishing my engineering studies in Computer Science at Lublin University of Technology.</p>

 ---